THE BEST MUSIC EVER!

 BEST ‘80S SONGS THAT WERE NOT POPULAR IN THE ‘80S IN THE U.S.

-Unfortunately, due to the criteria established (explained in the HOW WERE THESE SONGS RANKED? section), many beloved ‘80s songs were not eligible for inclusion on this list of THE TOP 500 POP SONGS OF THE 1980S.
+Unfortunately, due to the criteria established (explained in the HOW WERE THESE SONGS RANKED? section), many beloved ‘80s songs were not eligible for inclusion on this list of THE TOP 500 POPULAR SONGS OF THE 1980S.
 These 100 songs have become some of the most popular and iconic ‘80s songs.
-They are not on the list of the TOP 500 POP SONGS OF THE 1980S because they did not enter the U.S. Billboard Top 40, and they are therefore not “pop” songs.
+They are not on the list of the TOP 500 POP SONGS OF THE 1980S because they did not enter the American Top 40 chart.

 This Spotify playlist ranks 100 enduring ‘80s classics that were not “popular” in the ‘80s in the United States.
 (Please note that even though some of the songs on this list are featured on albums that were released in the ‘70s, these songs were released as singles in 1980, and are therefore ‘80s songs.)